Eyak

-The Eyak (Eyak: ʔi·ya·ɢdəlahɢəyu·, literally "inhabitants of Eyak Village at Mile 6") are a Native American indigenous group historically located on the Copper River Delta and near the town of Cordova, Alaska.
-Today, Eyak people live in Cordova, Yakutat, across Alaska, and the U.S. Many of them do not qualify to be tribal members in the native village of Eyak, a federally recognized Alaska Native tribe which was established through the Alaska Native Claims Settlement Act in 1971.
-This is due to the enrollment qualifications that extend tribal membership only to those who reside in the town of Cordova for the majority of the year.
+The Eyak are an Alaska Native people historically located on the Copper River Delta and near the town of Cordova, Alaska.
+They are Indigenous peoples of the Northwest Coast.
+Today, Eyak people live in Cordova, Yakutat, across Alaska, and the U.S.

+Many Eyak descendants do not qualify to be tribal members in the Native Village of Eyak, a federally recognized Alaska Native tribe which was established through the Alaska Native Claims Settlement Act in 1971.
+This is due to the enrollment qualifications that extend tribal citizenship only to those who reside in the town of Cordova for the majority of the year.